 There was no question of her continuing formal education beyond her 14th birthday in 1939, and I know she felt great pride that her daughters and granddaughters all had the opportunity to go on to higher education and obtain degrees.

 Thanks to my aforementioned Mama’s Italian heritage I am a total and utter Italophile and spend my spare time studying the language as well as the culture.
 I’m also a big football fan, so combine my passions through my support of Empoli FC, a Tuscan side currently playing in Serie B!

-As a Campaigns Manager working in Leeds and covering the North of England, I love that I have a completely varied role – some days I’m looking at how to regionalise national campaigns and make Whitehall policy real for a local audience, others I’ll be out gathering insight on what people are thinking and feeling about government.
+As a Campaigns Manager working in Leeds and covering the North of England, I love that I have a completely varied role – some days I am looking at how to regionalise national campaigns and make Whitehall policy real for a local audience, others I will be out gathering insight on what people are thinking and feeling about government.
 I help organise and deliver events for regional communicators, and spend a lot of time meeting key stakeholders from across the region.

 If I had a magic wand, what I would do to accelerate gender equality?

 Well, aside from making sure that we all felt truly able to challenge inappropriate behaviour or ingrained assumptions, it would be around maximising flexibility.
-Women who choose to have children shouldn’t lose out when it comes to career progression – I’d like to see more part time jobs at higher levels, better support to help women progress, and steps in place to help combat unconscious bias.
+Women who choose to have children should not lose out when it comes to career progression – I would like to see more part time jobs at higher levels, better support to help women progress, and steps in place to help combat unconscious bias.